 There will be no fiscal impact to state government as a result of this request.
 There will be no additional expenses charged to OE or CO.
-No state funds will be required to support the request.
-Any additional financial resources associated with this request will be provided by the federal government.
+The only cost center affected will be Trustee and Benefits, and no state funds will be required to support the request.
+Any financial resources associated with this request will be provided by the federal government.